 In my work with colored porcelain clay, I am inspired by the translucency of the material and the way the light reveals and interplays with the layers of color.
 I strive to create impressionistic imagery reminiscent of the work of Cezanne, Matisse, and Monet.
 When held up to the sunlight, the delicate translucency of the porcelain reveals many hidden layers.

-My work consists mostly of things in nature—flowers, leaves, earth, water, and sky.
+My work consists mostly of things in nature—flowers, leaves, earth, water, and sky and has been featured at NCECA and various National and International Juried Shows.

 Rie Kikkawa first started to work with clay in 2002 in her native Japan.
 Rie took a break from clay when she moved to the United States in 2007 pursuing higher education in the field of veterinary pathology.

 In 2016 she started working with clay again.
-Rie recently joined Icehouse and is working on perfecting her skills.
+Rie then joined Icehouse and is working on perfecting her skills.

 I have been making pottery for 20 years.
 I wheel throw and also hand build my pottery.
 I have been an active member of the Pottery Guild of Northern New Jersey for over 15 years.